-2.1 Key features of air pollution in South Asia
+Key Features of Air Pollution in South Asia

-Beyond their contributions to human exposure to $PM{2.5}$ in ambient air, some emission sources cause additional health impacts through exposure in indoor environments.
-While the study addresses the management of pollution in ambient air, several emission sources cause additional health impacts through the exposure pathway in indoor environments.
-Severe health impacts are estimated to result from exposure to emissions from the combustion of solid fuels for cooking and heating in households without proper ventilation, adding to the high health burden from exposure to pollution from these sources in ambient air.
-The quantification of the interplay of household and ambient exposure is discussed further in Chapter 4, which provides estimates of the total health impacts from all sources that generate ambient air pollution.
+Beyond their contributions to human exposure to $PM{2.5}$ in ambient air, some emissions sources cause additional health impacts through exposure in indoor environments.
+Although the study addresses the management of pollution in ambient air, several emissions sources cause additional health impacts through the exposure pathway in indoor environments.
+Severe health impacts are estimated to result from exposure to emissions from the combustion of solid fuel for cooking and heating in households without proper ventilation, adding to the high health burden from exposure to pollution from these sources in ambient air.
+The quantification of the interplay of household and ambient exposure is discussed further in chapter 4, which provides estimates of the total health impacts from all sources that generate ambient air pollution.